joebew42/unusual-spending-kata/README.md

 # TODO

-- [F] Essence: Introduce the concept of the User
+- [F] Send a message by specifying the User
+- [R] How do I get all the payments for a given User?
+PaymentsRepository?
+- [F] Compose and e-mail message